rpc-ag/rpc-aggregator/README.md

     Balancer --> ASN[Provider N]
 ```

+## Short-Term TODO
+- [ ] Implement prometheus metrics & endpoint
+- [ ] Implement a healthcheck scheduler to add the provider(node) back when they are functioning properly
+- [ ] Detect when a node is behind, remove it and watch closely again
+- [ ] Implement an API lists all nodes (except their API keys) their performance and a simple uptime

 ## Roadmap

 ### Phase 1: Prometheus Exporter and Grafana Dashboards
 - Build a Prometheus exporter that exposes the collected metrics in a format that can be scraped by Prometheus.
 - Create a set of Grafana dashboards that visualize the performance metrics for the RPC proxy and its providers.